GoogleCloudPlatform/community/tutorials/gke-less-disruptive-node-upgrades/index.md

 ### Add a resource pool implementation

-To extend the application with the use of a limited resource, first you introduce an (emulated) resource pool.
-In response to each request the application attempts to allocate a resource from the pool.
-If there is no available resources then the application returns an error.
-If the allocation is successful, then the application performs some work, then it releases the resource back to the pool.
+To extend the application with the use of a limited resource, you introduce an (emulated) resource pool.
+In response to each request, the application attempts to allocate a resource from the pool.
+If there are no available resources, then the application returns an error.
+If the allocation is successful, then the application performs some work, and then it releases the resource back to the pool.

-First add the resource pool and implement related operations.
+Add the resource pool and implement related operations:

 [embedmd]:# (main.go /\/\/ Start of resource pool code./ /\/\/ End of resource pool code./)
 ```go